Courses that may meet the upper-level writing requirement are identified as follows:

 Applied Legal Studies (4 hrs.)

-This course offers to students a review of six of the seven subjects that are currently tested on the Multistate Bar Examination: Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Property, and Torts.
+This course offers to students a review of all seven subjects that are currently tested on the Multistate Bar Examination: Civil Procedure, Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Property, and Torts.
 For each subject, students will be offered a review of all or some critical portion of the legal doctrine in that subject area that is tested on the Multistate Bar Examination, followed by detailed in-class analysis of actual Multistate Bar Examination questions and, in some cases, state essay questions in that subject.
 The final exam in the course will consist of multiple-choice questions designed to look very much like actual Multistate Bar Examination questions.
 Prof. Attridge, Prof. Colinvaux, Prof. Fishman, Prof. Leary, Prof. Rienzi, Prof. Schooner, Prof. Scordato

 Art Law (3 hrs.)